Essential disc brake maintenance: Brakes not powerful enough? Levers spongy like cheese strings? Don’t buy new ones before you try these tips…

 5. Buy new brake pads

-Organic (AKA resin) pads offer the most power in dry conditions, but wear out more quickly than sintered metal pads.
-The latter are also better in wet conditions but have an unfortunate tendency to squeal.
+Organic (AKA resin) pads offer the most power, but can wear out more quickly than sintered metal pads.
+The latter last better in wet conditions but have an unfortunate tendency to squeal and not offer full power until warmed up a bit.
 You takes yer choice and all that.
+If you’re wanting more power though, go resin/organic.

 6. Improve your braking technique

 Now you should polish up your technique, as this is the best way to maximise your braking.
-Read about Fabien Barel’s braking tips here, and watch Brendan Fairclough reveal his secrets above.
+Read Fabien Barel’s braking tips.